hannahd1604/Rstats/README.md

 # Rstats
 R stats for fly data

 #changes on on my mac
+hjkhk